mihailthebuilder/project-setup/README.md

 # project-setup
 What to do at the start of every new project.
+Go to the Wiki page for the actual content: https://github.com/mihailthebuilder/project-setup/wiki